zchking/docs/pages/katalon-studio/docs/create_web_service_object_in_script_mode.md

 The test case will be executed successfully.
 You can achieve the same result by manually creating  a Web Service Object then add the same information.
 These manually created objects will be saved in repository and are easily referenced in test cases without huge chunk of code.

 However, if you are interested in a one time request without the reusability, then programmatically creating a web service object is a good practice.
 If you desire both reusability and customizability, you can create your own Custom Keyword that builds a Web Service Object in the above manner and call it in your test cases.
+You also can use the code above in any other place with a script view (Custom Keyword, Test Listener).
+This allows more flexibility in your test automation projects.